-What happens if an enrollee does not pay all outstanding premiums before the grace period ends?
+What happens if all outstanding premium payments are not made before the end of the grace period?

-If an enrollee does not pay all outstanding premium amounts she owes by the end of the grace period, her coverage can be terminated.
+If an enrollee does not pay all outstanding premium amounts they owe by the end of the grace period, their coverage can be terminated.
 For people receiving an APTC the coverage termination effective date is the last day of the first month of the grace period.
 For individuals not receiving an APTC, the effective date of termination depends on state law or regulation, but is generally the last day of the month for which the last payment was made in full.
 Figure 2 illustrates how this works:

-Jane, a QHP enrollee receiving an APTC, fails to pay the premium for April by the insurer's due date, and she enters a grace period of three months (April, May and June).
-If she does not pay all outstanding premiums by the end of the grace period, her coverage can be terminated effective the last day of April.

-John, a QHP enrollee who is not receiving an APTC, fails to pay the premium for April by the insurer's due date (for example, March 31), and then does not pay in full by the end of the grace period (April 30).
+- Jane, a QHP enrollee receiving an APTC, fails to pay the premium for April by the insurer's due date, and she enters a grace period of three months (April, May and June).
+If she does not pay all outstanding premiums by the end of the grace period, her coverage can be terminated effective the last day of April. - John, a QHP enrollee who is not receiving an APTC, fails to pay the premium for April by the insurer's due date (for example, March 31), and then does not pay in full by the end of the grace period (April 30).
 His coverage can be terminated effective the last day of March (the last month for which a payment was made).

-If an enrollee's plan is terminated for non-payment, when can he re-enroll into coverage?
+If an enrollee's plan is terminated for non-payment, when can they re-enroll in coverage?

-Once an enrollee's plan has been terminated, he is not able to re-enroll in a marketplace QHP until the next open enrollment period, unless he qualifies for a special enrollment period in the interim.
+Once an enrollee's plan has been terminated, they are not able to re-enroll in a marketplace QHP until the next open enrollment period, unless they qualify for a special enrollment period in the interim.
 Loss of coverage for failure to pay premiums does not trigger a special enrollment period.